portfolio-performance/portfolio/CONTRIBUTING.md

 If you want to add an importer for a new bank or a new transaction type, check out the existing importers for naming conventions, structure, formatting, etc.

+### Debug information

+There is a quick way to generate the required debug information from a pdf file:

+`File` => `Import` => `Debug: Create text from PDF...`

+Make sure to remove all personal data.
+However, make also sure that you do not insert any new lines, line breaks, spaces or similar.

 ### Source location